Ancient Egyptian offering formula

-The offering formula, also known under transliterated forms of its incipit as the ḥtp-ḏỉ-nsw or ḥtp-ḏj-nswt formula was a conventional dedicatory formula found on ancient Egyptian funerary objects, believed to allow the deceased to partake in offerings presented to the major deities in the name of the king, or in offerings presented directly to the deceased by family members.
+The offering formula, also known under transliterated forms of its incipit as the ḥtp-ḏỉ-nsw or ḥtp-ḏj-nswt formula was a conventional dedicatory formula inscribed on ancient Egyptian funerary objects, believed to allow the deceased to partake in offerings presented to the major deities in the name of the king, or in offerings presented directly to the deceased by family members.
 It is among the most common of all Middle Egyptian texts.

 Its incipit ḥtp-ḏj-nswt "an offering given by the king" is followed by the name of a deity and a list of offerings given.
-The offering formula is usually found carved or painted onto funerary stelae, false doors, coffins, and sometimes other funerary objects.
+The offering formula is usually found carved or painted onto stelae, false doors, coffins, figurines, and myriad other funerary goods.
 Each person had their own name and titles put into the formula.
 The offering formula was not a royal prerogative like some of the other religious texts such as the Litany of Re, and was used by anyone who could afford to have one made.

-Text

-All ancient Egyptian offering formulas share the same basic structure, but there is a great deal of variety in which deities and offerings are mentioned, and which epithets and titles are used.
-Below is an example of a typical offering formula:
+History and development

+Origins

+Offerings to the dead were part of Egyptian religious practices since prehistoric times.
+The offering formula, which emerged around the 4th Dynasty and remained in use until the Roman period, developed from ideologies about death and the afterlife.
+Religious beliefs about death emphasized transformation (allowing the deceased to dwell eternally in the afterlife) and sustenance.
+These concepts were tied to actions that had to be performed by the living (for instance, embalming), theoretically preserving the relationship between living and dead in perpetuity.

+During the Old Kingdom, the king's position as benefactor of all funerary offerings, at least for elites, was more concrete and a key source of political power.
+Though this would decline over time, his central role in religious symbolism was retained, and thus his connection to offerings, reflected in the "King's Formula."
+Both funerary and temple offerings were commonly represented with the Eye of Horus, a symbol of cosmic order and Horus, a god represented on earth by the king.